E-Verify: History

+The program was originally established in 1997 as the Basic Pilot program, a four-year pilot of a program that allowed employers to search government agencies' databases in order to determine whether a worker is legally allowed to work in the U.S. Along with two other pilot programs, it was created to protect jobs for authorized U.S. workers and to ensure a legal workforce in the United States.
+At the time, there was also another pilot program, the Employment Verification Pilot, could only verify work authorization for non-U.S. citizens; anyone who claimed to be a citizen could not be verified.
+Another pilot program, the Citizen Attestation Pilot, allowed employers to look up an employee's social security number in a database maintained by the Immigration and Naturalization Service.
+The Employment Verification Pilot and the Citizen Attestation Pilot were later discontinued.

+Originally, an employer would hire an employee, have the Form I-9 filled out, and then call the Social Security Administration to ask whether the employee was either a U.S. citizen or a legal immigrant.
+If the Social Security Administration did not have that information, the employer would then look up the employee in a database maintained by the Immigration and Naturalization Services.
+If the employee was still not found, employer would need to call Immigration and Naturalization Services' office.

-The program was originally established in 1997 as the Basic Pilot Program along with two other programs created to prevent undocumented immigrants from getting jobs.
-The others were discontinued.
-In the two years since Immigration and Customs Enforcement (ICE) finalized the regulations for electronically storing and/or generating I-9 records there has also been a steady increase in the number of administrative I-9 audits – where employers are asked to deliver their I-9 records to ICE within 72 hours for inspection.
+In the two years since Immigration and Customs Enforcement (ICE) finalized the regulations for electronically storing and/or generating I-9 records there has also been a steady increase in the number of administrative I-9 audits, in which employers are asked to deliver their I-9 records to ICE within 72 hours for inspection.

 The United States Citizenship and Immigration Services (USCIS) Verification Division reported that over 16,000 E-Verify compliance letters were issued in Fiscal Year 2010.
 Another 13,000 letters and over 26,000 emails were sent to employers in Fiscal Year 2011.
 Additionally, another 23,000 e-mails were sent in the first half of Fiscal Year 2012, alone.

 Operations

 All employers, by law, must complete Form I-9.
 E-Verify is closely linked to Form I-9, but participation in E-Verify is voluntary for most employers.
 After an employee is hired to work for pay, the employee and employer complete Form I-9.
 After an employee begins work for pay, the employer enters the information from Form I-9 into E-Verify.
 E-Verify then compares that information against millions of government records and returns a result.

-On 31 August 2007, the program began to include facial image data to help enhance searches.
+On August 31, 2007, the program began to include facial image data to help enhance searches.
 The 14 million images kept by federal immigration authorities are being used in the program, and the government is in talks with some states to cross reference with state drivers license records.

-During the United States federal government shutdown of 2013, E-Verify was anticipated to "be inaccessible for the duration of the shutdown."
-Also, "the 'three-day rule' for processing employment eligibility queries in E-Verify is indefinitely suspended pending a resolution of 2013 funding impasse."